This instalment of Recipes From the Road was originally published in 2008. It has since been updated for accuracy of links and content.

 Yay for having a full kitchen again!
-After almost two years of sharing a kitchen, or having substandard non-functional kitchens, we are set up again!
+After almost two years of traveling the world and sharing a kitchen, or having substandard non-functional kitchens, we are set up again!
 We have our very own gourmet paradise, and we take full advantage of it.
 Kelly & I immensely enjoy cooking and creating new dishes together, and are back into the swing of things.

 And although everything we make generally has a healthy slant to it, we love food just enough that the constant act of creating (and eating) new dishes is sure to put on a few pounds if we’re not careful to get enough exercise.